-3.3 DBS checks
+3.2 DBS checks

-DBS checks must be undertaken before a role begins or there should be systems in place to ensure individuals are well supervised if DBS has not arrived before the role begins.
+Disclosure and Barring Service (DBS) checks must be undertaken before a role begins or there should be systems in place to ensure individuals are well supervised if the DBS certificate has not arrived before the role begins.

 What is a DBS Check?

 A DBS check enables employers to check the criminal records of employees, potential employees and volunteers, in order to ascertain whether or not they are suitable to work with adults at risk and children.
 For individuals working in certain positions, a valid DBS disclosure is a legislative requirement.
 They search the applicant's criminal record history in order for the employer to make a sound recruitment decision based on the information found on the DBS Check.

 The Protecting Vulnerable Groups (PVG) membership scheme is managed and delivered by Disclosure Scotland.
-It helps makes sure people whose behaviour makes them unsuitable to work with children and/or protected adults, can't do 'regulated work' with these vulnerable groups.
+It helps makes sure people whose behaviour